DaisukeDaisukeTeam/dq9Functions/README.md

 - Recovery on feeds
 - Rewards from the Demon King or Map Boss
 - Lottery for items from the Fountain
-- Determination of member's gesture and accompaniment
+- Shuffling of member gestures and lottery for delayed animation start period
+- Lottery for the number of encounters and types of the second and subsequent groups on the ground
 - Consumed during super special moves
 - Lottery for Zaoral
 - Lottery for escape